Fluid Signals API

 Unavailable values

 Some background on unavailable values is available on their own page.
+An unavailable value held at a cell represents a value which is either uninitialised, pending due to outstanding I/O, or an error.

 An unavailable value is created using the fluid.unavailable API, which in the simplest usage simply accepts a string holding a message explaining why the value is unavailable.
+These values are normally created by frameworks rather than users.

 fluid.unavailable(cause = {}, variety = “error”)